Beaker-Devs/obsidian-kanban-plugin/README.md

 ## Features

 - **Kanban Board View**: View your tasks in a kanban board layout with columns for "Backlog", "To Do", "In Progress", and "Done"
+- **Modern Drag & Drop**: Smooth drag and drop using Atlaskit's pragmatic drag and drop library
 - **Task Detection**: Automatically detects tasks based on frontmatter tags
 - **Rich Metadata Display**: Shows project, priority, estimates, due dates, and more
 - **Click to Open**: Click on any task to open the corresponding note
+- **Add Tasks**: Add new tasks directly from any column with the + button
+- **Auto-refresh**: Board automatically updates when files are created, modified, or deleted
 - **Responsive Design**: Works well in different view sizes

 ## How to Use